BrewInteractive/authentication-service-nestjs/README.md

 $ npm run migration-all:generate
 ```

-> :large_blue_circle: For local de migration operations, it is possible to upload a database via docker using the commands found below.
+> :large_blue_circle: You can use below commands to run databases for applying migration in your local environment.

 ```bash
 # You can use the command listed below to install the Postgres database.